codePradeep/ReactNativeTraining/README.md

 ```
 npm init
 ```
-This command creating a package.json file. and ask for these info
+This command creating a package.json file and ask for these info..
 ```
 package name: (npm-packege) 99codepradeep //it should be unique and package should not already exists on npm
 version: (1.0.0)